ShyVortex/ShyVortex/README.md

 - 👋 Hi, I’m @ShyVortex
 - 👀 I’m interested in technology and gaming
-- 🌱 I’m currently learning Computer Science
+- 🖥️ I’m currently learning Software and Systems Security
 - 💞️ I’m looking to collaborate on open-source projects
 - 📫 You can contact me at: angelotr@ik.me